Responsible AI (RAI) Module Tutorial¶

 : Unique identifier for the rule.description

-: Explains the policy requirement.weight
+: Explanation of the policy requirement.weight

-: A floating-point importance level (0.0โ1.0
+: A floating-point value indicating importance (0.0–1.0

 ).passing_examples